2019 Israeli airstrikes in Iraq

-The 2019 Israeli airstrikes in Iraq began as unidentified drone or aircraft bombings of the Iranian-backed Popular Mobilization Forces (PMF) bases in Iraq starting on 19 July 2019.
-The strikes targeted Iranian proxy groups, based in Iraq, as well as IRGC operatives.
+During the 2019 Israeli airstrikes in Iraq, Israel bombed of Iranian-backed Popular Mobilization Forces (PMF) bases in Iraq starting on 19 July 2019.
+The strikes targeted Iranian proxy groups and IRGC operatives.

-Several Iraqi, Iranian and Israeli officials have blamed Israel for the attacks, though Israel had initially neither confirmed nor denied its role.
-Israeli Prime Minister Benjamin Netanyahu hinted responsibility for the attacks on 20 August 2019, claiming that "Iran is not immune anywhere".
-Israel confirmed responsibility for the strikes on 22 August 2019, which was later followed by a US confirmation.

 Timeline

 Amirli strike

-On 19 July 2019 unidentified drones bombed a base belonging to the Iranian-backed Popular Mobilization Forces base in Iraq, close to the town of Amirli.
-An airstrike wounded two Iranians after it struck a base that housed advisers from Iran and Lebanon, while a second strike hit a weapons depot, causing a large fire and the destruction of several ballistic missiles.
-The US Central Command CENTCOM denied responsibility for the bombing.

-Iran reported on July 30 that the attack had killed a senior Islamic Revolutionary Guard Corps (IRGC) commander Abu Alfazl Sarabian.
+On 19 July 2019 drones bombed a base near Amirli, Iraq, belonging to the Iranian-backed Popular Mobilization Forces.
+An airstrike targeting a base housing advisers from Iran and Lebanon wounded two Iranians, while a second strike hit a weapons depot, causing a large fire and the destruction of several ballistic missiles.
+Iran confirmed on July 30 that the attack killed senior Islamic Revolutionary Guard Corps (IRGC) commander Abu Alfazl Sarabian.

 Camp Ashraf strike

-On 27 July 2019 Camp Ashraf, one of the biggest bases in Iraq, was attacked by what Iraqi military sources described as one or more Israeli Air Force jets.
+On 27 July, Camp Ashraf, one of the biggest bases in Iraq, was attacked by what Iraqi military sources described as one or more Israeli Air Force jets.
 The attack struck a consignment of ballistic missile launchers and living quarters of IRGC officers and PMF personnel.
 Some sources reported that up to 40 people were killed in the attack.
 According to Iraqi and Iranian sources the attacks were carried out by Israeli F-35 aircraft.